Saunders Family Papers

 Scope and Contents

 The Saunders Family Papers contain correspondence, journals, business records, biographical information, and documentation of the interests and daily lives of the Saunders family of Clinton, New York.
 Researchers examining the papers will gain insight into the family of a beloved Hamilton College faculty member and a world-reknowned peony hybridist.
-Of special note are correspondence between family members and friends including letters from J. Agee, R. Eberhart, Ezra Pound, Elihu Root and family, B.F.
+Of special note are correspondence between family members and friends including letters from the Brothers Grimm, J. Agee, R. Eberhart, Ezra Pound, Elihu Root and family, B.F.
 Skinner, Alexander Woollcott, and letters from Susy Clemens to Louis Brownell (later Mrs. A.P.
 Saunders).
 A significant amount of the collection pertains to the horticulture business started by A.P.
 Saunders and holds correspondence, orders, marketing materials, and research notes on peony hybridization.

 - Saunders, Louise Sheffield Brownell, 1870-1961 (Person)

 There are no restrictions on accessing material in this collection.

 Copyright restrictions may apply.
 Unpublished manuscripts are protected by copyright.
 Permission to publish, quote, or reproduce must be secured from the repository and the copyright holder.

 Biographical / Historical